 7) Prospective and retrospective clinical studies involving critically ill neonatal and pediatric patients.

 Research interests of the Division include intratracheal pulmonary ventilation (ITPV), hypoxic/hyperoxic lung and other organ injury, arterio-venous ECMO, genomics of sepsis and resuscitation.
 Fellows have the opportunity to work with several animal models, including rat, rabbit and sheep.
-The use of the MCH Pediatric Human Patient Simulator is also another option that has been used for ventilation studies at the Hospital.
+The use of the Nicklaus Children's Hospital Pediatric Human Patient Simulator is also another option that has been used for ventilation studies at the Hospital.